 Interest on debts incurred for business purposes are deductible.

-In general, foreign loan interests are deductible for CIT purposes to the extent that the credits are registered before the CBE and the interest rates do not exceed the referential rates established by the CBE.
+In general, foreign loan interests are deductible for CIT purposes to the extent that the credits are registered before the ECB and the interest rates do not exceed the referential rates established by the ECB.

 Interest paid for loans granted by a non-registered related party are subject to WHT at 25% over the gross amount.